richmahn/en_ta/checking/formatting/title.md

-How to Do a Formatting Check
+How to Check for Good Formatting